 These egg tarts are modifications of the Portuguese custard pastry.
 The original Macau custard pastry is popularized and is a creation of Lord Stow’s Cafe in Coloane Island.

 So imagine this, an egg tart with caramelized custard center, soft, chewy, and a puffy pastry all rolled into one!
 Just Divine!

 The pricing?
 So affordable, it will only cost you 5 Pattaca per piece!

 BAKKWA or MEAT JERKY

 They have this on all sides of the street going to the Ruins of St. Paul.
 You can have a free taste all you want!
-But what sets the Macau Bakkwa from the others that you can find in Singapore, Malaysia, and other Asian countries, is that they are cheaper, bigger, tastier and softer!
+But what sets the Macau Bakkwa from the others that you can find in Singapore, Malaysia, and other Asian countries, is that they are cheaper, bigger, tastier, and softer!

 KOI KEI BAKERY ALMOND COOKIES

 Just like Bakkwa, you’ll find Koi Kei Pastilleria/ Bakery almost in every corner of central Macau.
 This pastry shop has been known for offering the best Almond cookies.
-Go on a free-taste-hopping, for they are open in giving out unlimited pieces of biscuits, cookies and other pastries until you have finally decided what to buy.
+Go on a free-taste-hopping, for they are open to giving out unlimited pieces of biscuits, cookies, and other pastries until you have finally decided what to buy.
 One thing is for sure, you won’t fly off Macau without heaving a bag of Koi Kei Almond Cookies!

-This is their local version of Baguio’s peanut Brittle, only that their version is really in bite size and theirs offer more nuts.
+This is their local version of Baguio’s peanut Brittle, only that their version is really in bite-size and theirs offer more nuts.
 Free taste all you want on your way to the Ruins, too!